Essential House Purchase Documents for Buying in the UK

 You can choose between two types of home insurance when buying a new home with us:

 • Building insurance.
-This covers significant repairs and rebuilding (e.g., structural damages to the roof or walls).
+This covers significant repairs and rebuilding (e.g., structural damage to the roof or walls).

 • Contents insurance.
-This protects you from damage or loss of contents in case of fire, accident or theft.
+This protects you from damage or loss of contents in the event of fire, accident, or theft.

 Learn more about home insurance in our comprehensive guide.

-Browse our new homes across the UK, energy-efficient, sustainable and equipped with modern specifications.
-Or discover our offers, designed to help you make your move.
+Browse our new homes across the UK, which are energy-efficient, sustainable and equipped with modern specifications.
+Or get in touch with our Sales Advisers and discover our offers designed to help you move.

 Help to Sell